diegodlh/zotero-cita/.github/ISSUE_TEMPLATE/bug_report.md

  - OS name and version: [e.g., Windows 10]

 **Additional context**
 Add any other context about the problem here.
-For example, a list of installed add-ons, a debug
+For example, a list of installed add-ons.

 <!---
 If possible, attach a debug output log: